gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 ## Ping Callback

-This will define the optional Ping Callback that the RP may request the OP to send it once the Authentication Process has finished.
+If the client has informed a `deferred_client_notification_endpoint` during client registration, the OP MAY send a Ping to that endpoint once the Authentication Process has finished (regardless of the outcome).

+RPs SHOULD not expect the Ping to be sent for timed-out Authentication Processes, as the expiration is informed to the RP via the `expires_in` parameter in the (#successful-deferred-code-exchange-response).

+In this request, the OP sends the `client_notification_token` in the `Authorization` header as a Bearer token in order to authenticate the request.

 The following is a non-normative example of a Ping callback sent as an HTTP POST request to the Client's Notification Endpoint (with line wraps within values for display purposes only).